sonatype-nexus-community/jake/README.md

                    _/_(/    _     _  __   _  (/_   _
             o   o  (__/ )__(/_   /_)_/ (_(_(_/(___(/_ o   o

-        Jake version: v0.0.21
+        Jake version: v0.1.4
         Put your python deps in a chokehold.
-        ✅  Calling OSS Index
-        💥  Calling Nexus IQ Server
+        🐍  Collecting Dependencies from System...
+        🐍  Parsing Coordinates...
+        🐍  Generating CycloneDx BOM...
+        🐍  Submitting to Sonatype IQ...
+        💥  Reticulating splines...
+        Snakes on the plane!
+There are policy failures from Sonatype IQ.
-        Your IQ Server Report is available here: http://localhost:8070/ui/links/application/jake/report/6adf87e96f72441c8606d2c2a2eca874
+        Your IQ Server Report is available here: http://localhost:8070/ui/links/application/conda-base/report/966f5ff7d2e44bb1bb14a6567e66b1ef
-        Your build has failed, please check your IQ Server Report for more information
         ```

 #### Usage with Virtual Environments

 `jake` will resolve dependencies based off of what the current pip scope has access to.

-If you do not have a virtual environment activated, `jake` will resolve the pip-managed pypi packages installed to the system:
+If you do not have a virtual environment activated, `jake` will resolve the pip-managed pypi modules accessible to the system python shell:

 ```
   $ jake ddt -q
-  ✅  Collecting Dependencies
+  🐍  Collecting Dependencies
-  ✅  Querying OSS Index
+  🐍  Querying OSS Index
-  ✅  Auditing results from OSS Index
+  🐍  Auditing results from OSS Index
   ...
   [71/72] - pkg:pypi/pyjwt@1.3.0?extension=tar.gz [VULNERABLE] 1 known vulnerabilities forthis version
   ID: 4dc8bf86-e2ee-45b0-881f-bb4f03748b5b